When considering rehab, many patients have concerns about what to expect. One of the most common questions is, “How long does rehab last”?

 Once certain goals are met and the patient has made the necessary improvements, the next phase can begin.

-Many people mistakenly believe that the detox and treatment phase of rehab are the most important.
+Many people mistakenly believe that the detox and treatment phase of rehab is the most important.
 The truth is, the aftercare phase is crucial to maintaining long-term sobriety.

 Even with the best treatment available, cravings for drugs and/or alcohol can resurface at any time, often unexpectedly.